13 San Diego Discounts

 - San Diego Zoo (Go Straight to the Gate)

 - San Diego Zoo Safari Park (Go Straight to the Gate)

 - SeaWorld San Diego (Go Straight to the Gate)

 - LEGOLAND California (Go Straight to the Gate)

 - Balboa Park Multi-Day Explorer Pass (7 Days of Museums and 1 Day at the Zoo)

 - And many more San Diego attractions

 Go San Diego Card (Most Popular)

-However, I find that most people choose the build-your-own pass option.
-This is where you choose two or more San Diego attractions to the pass for a savings starting at 20% off of retail price (34 San Diego attractions are available for this option).
+You may also choose the build-your-own pass option.
+Add two or more San Diego attractions to the pass for savings starting at 20% off of retail price (44 San Diego attractions are available for this option).
 The more attractions you add, the higher the discount is.

 Balboa Park Explorer Pass